jeffbock/RasPin_Pinball/README.md

 # Design and Development guidelines
 -  Actual machine based on Raspberry Pi 5 and PiOS for ease of development and debug.
 Full power of Linux OS.
--  Cross platform support via VS Code: Shared code between PiOS and Windows - using Windows for high power development / simulation.
+-  Cross platform support via VS Code: Shared code between Linux/PiOS and Windows - using Windows for high power development / simulation, although could do this with a full Linux PC as well.
 -  Keep the structure and coding straightfoward so that intermediate level coders and utilize the system and build new tables.
 -  Modular / HAL based graphics engine - allow for easy upgrade to other APIs if desired (currently OGL 3.1, but maybe Vulkan later?)
 -  All IO (sensor/button inputs, lighting and solenoid outputs) routed through Pi controller.